 - Critical Thinking

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.

 Expert Hint: Hiring teams use ATS resume software so as not to waste time on reading resumes from candidates that they’d rather not have considered.
-To make your computer tech resume ATS-compliant, study the job posting and find resume keywords to include in all of the relevant sections.
+To craft the perfect ATS resume, study the job posting and find resume keywords to include in all of the relevant sections.